Europe's Kingdoms (From the Ashes of the Roman Empire) Part I

 It spans forward through other urban developments, like the city-states (poleis in Greece), and their empires, to the end of yet another city, this, the heart of an ancient superpower and the home of the Latin language.
 The city was the glamorous, brilliant, powerful, flexible, eternal, and sacred city of Rome.
 The end of ancient history conventionally ends with its end, the Fall of the Roman Empire.*

 Quite unlike the customary Eurocentric world of medieval history, with its focus on more northerly countries, including Britain, France, and Germany, the Roman Empire was centered on "our Sea" (mare nostrum), which we call the Mediterranean, the sea connecting Europe, Asia, and Africa -- the known world.
-The imperial expanse, covering 1/9 of the circumference of the earth, according to Orbis (The Stanford Geospatial Network Model of the Roman World), remained more or less the same for more than two hundred years, beginning with the reign of Trajan (98 to 117 A.D.) when the Roman Empire was at its greatest extent, although it wasn't then much bigger than it had been at the start of the Imperial Period, roughly 27 B.C.
-You could say that, give or take a Britain, some land in northern Africa, and hotly disputed territory in Asia, it lasted almost half a millennium.
+The imperial expanse, covering 1/9 of the circumference of the earth, according to Orbis (The Stanford Geospatial Network Model of the Roman World), remained more or less the same for more than two hundred years during the Roman Empire, beginning with the reign of Emperor Trajan (98 to 117 A.D.) when the empire was at its greatest extent.
+Even at its height, it wasn't then much bigger than it had been at the start of the Imperial Period, roughly 27 B.C.

 'Historical Atlas,' by William R. Shepherd, New York, Henry Holt and Company, [1926 ed.]
 Alt: The Roman and Hunnic Empires about 450.